Stop-off At Stonehenge

 While Stonehenge is definitely worth the visit, I would not advise making it your sole destination for a trip.

-Located in Wiltshire, England, the site is now an ‘English Heritage’ site.
+Located in Wiltshire, England, it is now an ‘English Heritage’ site.
 So for those visiting, it is worth heading to the English Heritage website, as cardholders get free entry to Stonehenge.
-Otherwise, tickets can be either pre-purchased online for a 10% discount or at the ticket office on arrival.
+Otherwise, tickets can be pre-purchased online at a discounted rate right here via Stonehengevisit.co.uk.

 Model map of Stonehenge